 By definition, camping entails a return to basics: everything you need to survive is either contained in your backpack or the trunk of your car.
-Now even though you can live off a diet of Cliff bars and trail mix, doesn’t mean you should.
-Here, we walk you through the best camping stoves of 2020, so you can enjoy the luxury of a warm meal even in the midst of a rugged adventure.
+Now, even though you can live off a diet of Cliff bars and trail mix, that doesn’t mean you should.
+Here, we walk you through the best camping stoves of 2021, so you can enjoy the luxury of a warm meal even in the midst of a rugged adventure.

 Best Single-Burner Camping Stove

-If you’re hiking or just love to travel light, Coleman’s Fyrestorm is the perfect companion for your meals.
-Compact and lightweight at just 0.3 lbs, it takes up the space of a mini soda can when packed into its reinforced carry pouch.
+If you’re thru-hiking or just love to travel light, the MSR Pocket Rocket 2 Stove is the perfect companion for your mountain meals.
+Compact and lightweight at just 4.2 oz, it takes up the space of a hot dog when packed into its hard-shell carrying case.

 Best Car Camping Stove

-Looking for a traditional home grill on a camping trip?
-Look no further than the Coleman RoadTrip Stand-Up 285, where home-barbeque meets wilderness living.
+Looking for a traditional home grill with a camping twist?
+Look no further than the Coleman Hyperflame FyreKnight 2-Burner, where home-barbeque meets wilderness living.

 Best Backcountry Stove

 If you’re going to spend a lot of time in the backcountry, you can’t underestimate the restorative power of a good meal.
-Our top choice for backcountry camping is the MSR WindBurner Stove System.
+Our top choice for backcountry camping is the JetBoil Sumo Cooking System.

-Thanks to the WindBurner’s versatility and durability, it fares well in most conditions—from beachside to mountainside.
-It’s a great choice for groups of two or more who plan on making camp and sticking to it.
-It’s less suited for single-person use, or for groups doing more hiking than camping.
+Thanks to the JetBoil Sumo Cooking System’s versatility and durability, it fares well in most conditions—from beachside to mountainside.
+It’s a great choice for individuals or small groups.
+Works with Jetpower Fuel.

 Best Winter Camping Stove